ibm-cloud-docs/image-templates/image_cloud-init.md

 * Windows Server 2012 R2
 * Windows Server 2016

+When you order a virtual server with a cloud-init enabled operating system, you can add user data or metadata with custom provisioning scripts.
+In the User Data field on the order form, enter optional cloud-init user data or optional metadata for the server.

 ## Import a customized cloud-init enabled image

 If you’ve created a customized image that’s cloud-init enabled, you can designate it as a cloud-init image on the Import Image page of